-Niger: one year after coup, junta remains vague on future – DW – 07/25/2024
+Niger: One year after coup, junta remains vague on future – DW – 07/25/2024

 Rather than moving back towards democracy, many fear that Niger is gliding off into the opposite direction.
 Several potential interviewees contacted by DW said that they were afraid to talk publicly about the transition.

-Maman Wada from Transparency International Niger remains one of the few who remain outspoken in this tense political climate:
+Maman Wada from Transparency International Niger is one of the few who remain outspoken in this tense political climate:

 "The question of the elections bothers the military leadership," Wada told DW.
 "Very often, those who talk about it will be prosecuted or kidnapped.
 They cannot talk about the elections with impunity."